seanballais/cmsc135/projects/proj3_measurement/spec.md

 - The skeleton code for this project is available on [Github](https://github.com/jultra/cmsc135/tree/master/projects/proj3_measurement).
 You can download the code manually from that page, or use git.

 ##### What should I submit?
+- Aside from the code, you also need to submit your answers to the Short Questions listed under each of the problems below.

-- Submit your Python code and JSON data in Piazza.
+- Submit your answers to the Short Questions, Python code and JSON data in Piazza.
 Your code should be Python 2 compatible.
 In particular, you should submit the following files:

   Code:
     - `rtts.py`